socialappslab/bc-examples/README.md

   The main file of BCs is called **start-bc** and it is located inside the BC's root folder.
 To execute a BC, you have to run this file.
 How to run it depends on the platform the BC was generated for.

-  - *Node.js BC execution*: node start-bc.js or slc start using the Strong Loop Process Manager.
+  - *Node.js BC execution*: node start-bc.js, slc start using the Strong Loop Process Manager locally, or deploy it using slc build and slc deploy.

 ### The AppCivist Notifier to Email BC